MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/app-install-error-reference.md

 **Message**: Class not registered

-**Additional information for error resolution**: ¯&#92;\_(ツ)_/¯ This is typically a configuration related DCOM error.
-You can review DCOM configuration settings using [dcomconfig](/windows/win32/com/enabling-com-security-using-dcomcnfg).
-If there is a problematic .dll file, you can use [regsvr32](/windows-server/administration/windows-commands/regsvr32) to register the dll file and try the install again.
+**Additional information for error resolution**: ¯&#92;\_(ツ)_/¯ This is typically a configuration-related DCOM error.
+Review DCOM configuration settings using [dcomconfig](/windows/win32/com/enabling-com-security-using-dcomcnfg).
+If there's a problematic .dll file, you can use [regsvr32](/windows-server/administration/windows-commands/regsvr32) to register the dll file and try the install again.
 A large number of problematic files could be a sign of an underlying issue that needs to be resolved before you can install the application.

 ### 0x80091007